 The insurer may also request a medical report from your GP.
 They will process your claim and, presuming everything is okay, will payout.

 Well, I’m going to start with an easy answer to the question about where to get a quote for Life Insurance products.
 You can use my magical Life Insurance quote-majig.
 If you have no health issues, you can fill in your details, and you’ll get an accurate quote.

-Please bear in mind that it’s a little more complicated if you have a health condition or a dangerous job.
+Please bear in mind that it’s a little more complicated if you have a health condition, a dangerous job or high-risk hobby.
 You’ll need to fill in this form instead, and I’ll get back to you after speaking with my panel of underwriters.
 This will all be done under a veil of strict anonymity…as in I won’t reveal your name…they already know who I am.

 As for how Life Insurance quotes are calculated, imagine this scene: it’s a dark and stormy day, and we’re in the dungeon of an insurance company.
 Inside are many people in bland office wear, with wicked scurvy from a lack of Vitamin D and eyes grown round from staring at numbers all day.